My Experience with Leverage Research

 I was part of Leverage/Paradigm from 2017–2019.
 This is a description of my time there.

-Many folks have reached out to me privately w/ their own stories about Leverage, Geoff, or other leadership members.
+Many folks have reached out to me privately w/ their own stories about Leverage or Geoff.
 Some comments on facebook, twitter, Medium, and LessWrong have shared or implied further stories (& concerns about anonymity).
 So, here’s a place you can submit stories anonymously.
 It’ll be handled & vetted by Aella, who I trust. https://medium.com/@anonleverage?p=1cd1b6335303

 If you’ve already shared stories in comments (or privately to me), consider sending it in here also so it’s consolidated in one place.